JOHN MENADUE A.O.

 He is a Patron of the Asylum Seekers’ Centre in Sydney.

-John Menadue is married with four children, ten grand children and two great grand children.
+John Menadue is married with four children, ten grand children and three great grand children.

 In October 1999, John Menadue published his autobiography ‘Things you learn along the way’.